SoftwareEngineeringDaily/softwareengineeringdaily.github.io/_docs/RecommendationSystem/description.md

 Sort the 200 CandidateDocuments by their vector similarity to the UserPreference vector Those 200 CandidateDocuments are the resulting news feed for the user.

+NOTE: 200 is a small sample and future versions will want to take a much larger set of CandidateDocuments

 <img src="/images/feed_feedAssembly.png" title="Feed Assembly" alt="Feed Assembly">